Nova Design System

-Nova is an early-stage e-commerce analytics platform building the next generation of tools for sellers to effectively understand and act on their data.
-As a designer embedded in a small, fast-paced team, I helped define and shape the product end-to-end: from developing a comprehensive understanding of the opportunity and audience, to creating a polished design language and component library to streamline user workflows.
+Nova is an early-stage analytics platform building the next generation of tools for sellers to effectively understand and act on their data.
+Embedded within a small, fast-paced team, I helped define and shape the product end-to-end: from developing a comprehensive understanding of the opportunity and audience, to creating a Minimal Viable Component Library and streamlining user workflows.

-Nova takes sellers away from a panic-driven mode of operation to one of calm, considered action with based in trust and understanding of the data.
+Nova shifts sellers from a panic-driven mode of operation to one of calm, considered action based on trust and understanding of the data.

-I conducted a series of workshops with the product team, including a domain expert, to develop a clear and concise understanding of the product’s audience and their needs.
+I facilitated a series of workshops with the product team, including a domain expert, to develop a clear and concise understanding of the product’s audience and their needs.

 Audience